Last Updated on January 20, 2023

-Energetic Line Cook with six years’ experience in bulk food prepping for music festivals, hotel banquets, and dinner services on international cruise liners.
-Expertise includes the creation of unique sauces and condiments, prepping doughs for baked dishes and overseeing open fire grilling and frying stations at corporate trade shows.
-Completed a Bachelor’s in Culinary Management and a Diploma in Restaurant Management Techniques.
+Energetic Line Cook with six years of experience in bulk food prepping for music festivals, hotel banquets, and dinner services on international cruise liners.
+Expertise includes the creation of unique sauces and condiments, prepping dough for baked dishes, and overseeing open-fire grilling and frying stations at corporate trade shows.
+Completed a Bachelor's in Culinary Management and a Diploma in Restaurant Management Techniques.

 - Wash large quantities of vegetables and fruits before delivering them to the prepping station

 - Maintained a 98% on-time delivery score for assigned station

 - Conduct inventories for all stock received and ensure appropriate labeling and storage

 - Responsible for cleaning and sanitation of work surfaces, cooking equipment, and tools after each shift